sc-ventures/cloudbreak-documentation/docs/azure-create.md

 This option is available if you are creating a cluster in an existing network and subnet.
 Select this option if you don't want to create new firewall rules for the network.

-#### Enable Azure Disks Encryption
+#### Enable Azure Disk Encryption

-Check this option if you would like to have your virtual machine disks encrypted.
+Check this option if you would like to have your virtual machine disks encrypted using the Azure Disk Encryption capability provided by Azure.
 For more information, refer to [Azure documentation](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption).

 {!docs/common/create-adv-5.md!}
 [Introduction to Microsoft Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction) (External)